Azure/bicep/docs/experimental-features.md

 ### `extensibility`
 Allows Bicep to use a provider model to deploy non-ARM resources.
 Currently, we only support a Kubernetes provider.
 See [Bicep extensibility Kubernetes provider](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-extensibility-kubernetes-provider).

+### `prettyPrinting`
+Activates a formatting mode that utilizes an advanced pretty-printing algorithm described in [A Prettier Printer](https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf).
+This algorithm is designed to enhance code structure and intelligently adjust line breaks in accordance with a fixed line width to improve code readability.
+Users can customize the line width by adjusting the `formatting.width` setting in `bicepconfig.json`.

 ### `sourceMapping`
 Enables basic source mapping to map an error location returned in the ARM template layer back to the relevant location in the Bicep file.